Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP: Usage

 \subsection{Configuration}

-The model requires two configuration files, one that specifies the datasets and tasks, and one for the hyperparameters.\footnote{For the hyperparameters configuration a default option is already specified (\texttt{configs/params.json}), which should give reasonably high performance for most tasks.} In the following subsections, we will describe the most useful options for both configurations.
+The model requires two configuration files, one that specifies the datasets and tasks, and one for the hyperparameters.
+For the hyperparameters, a default option is provided (\texttt{configs/params.json}, see Section~\ref{sec:tuning}).